… you ready to start pinning your pieces and cutting them out? Exciting!

 I know we keep harping on and on about preparation BUT it’s important to remember that your sewing machine works with what you take to it.
 If you take a piece that has been cut out accurately, it will just fit together and sew beautifully.
 If you hack it to pieces when you are cutting it – your sewing is going to be hard!

-Right – we’ll leave you alone to cut out your pieces, take your time and enjoy… when you are ready come back and we’ll finish this week with our last post today on marking up your notches, darts and overlocking your pieces…
+Right – we’ll leave you alone to cut out your pieces; take your time and enjoy… when you are ready come back and in the next article we will mark up your notches, darts and overlocking your pieces…